Logo

 Top Graphic

-Careful planning -- the balancing of future and present needs -- is a task that requires intelligence, foresight and self-control.
+Careful planning -- the balancing of future and present needs -- requires intelligence, foresight and self-control.

-If these qualities sometime seem scarce among humans, you might be surprised to find them in abundance among certain avian citizens of the Eurozone.
+If these qualities sometimes seem scarce among humans, you might be surprised to find them in abundance among certain avian citizens of the Eurozone.

-Jays are already famous for their abilities at hiding food -- and sometimes relocating their stashes if they think they were spotted.
-Some dismiss this as instinct -- an innate robot-like ability hard-wired into their brains.
+Jays are already famous for their abilities at hiding food -- and sometimes move their stashes if they think they were spotted.
+Some dismiss this as a robot-like ability hard-wired into their brains.

 Honeyguide Stamp

-Birds were fed peanuts until they were full, then given a chance to hide food in trays that they knew would be available for future use.
+The Jays were fed peanuts until they were full, then given a chance to hide extra food in trays that they knew would be available later.
 Training sessions quickly taught the birds that certain trays could be accessed only at specific times.
-When offered multiple food types, such a raisins, the birds were able to sort the foods into specific trays based upon their anticipated needs -- the equivalent of finishing lunch, and then stocking up your grocery shopping cart for a series of dinners you are planning next week.
+When offered multiple food types, such a raisins, the birds sorted the foods into specific trays based upon their anticipated needs -- the equivalent of finishing lunch, and then stocking up your grocery shopping cart for a series of dinners you are planning next week.
+Even more amazing, male birds thoughtfully anticipated their mates desires by switching among varied foods that oftered a change from diets that might have grown boring.

 Add to Favorites